 In response to the judge’s ruling that Miller could not testify as an expert, the defense filed a motion to disqualify the Attorney General’s office on the ground that it learned confidential information about the Jacobsons from Miller.
 The defense wanted the court to build a wall between the prosecutors and any prosecutors who replaced them so that the new prosecution team would not learn of any confidential facts upon which the prosecution was based.

 Two more years drifted by before the court decided the motion.
 Noting the lack of evidence that Miller disclosed any confidential facts to the Attorney General’s office, the court denied the request to remove the prosecutors.

 Undaunted by that ruling, the defense recently filed a motion to dismiss the prosecution, claiming it was tainted by the prosecution’s decision to hire Miller as an expert witness.
-Given the trial court’s earlier rulings, the motion seems unlikely to succeed.
-Given the snail’s pace at which the case is proceeding, however, it might serve to further delay the trial.
+Given the trial court’s earlier refusal to recuse the prosecutors, the motion seems unlikely to succeed.
+In light of the snail’s pace at which the case is proceeding, however, it might serve to further delay the trial.